douglasdcm/guara/examples/web_ui/caqui/README.md

 ### **Test Execution**

-- The `_run_it` method retrieves all links on the page and verifies their correctness.
-- It iterates through the links, using the `GetNthLink` transaction to extract and validate individual links.
+- The test iterates through the links, using the `GetNthLink` transaction to extract and validate individual links.
 - The assertions ensure that the retrieved values match the expected format (`any1.com`, `any2.com`, etc.).

 ### **Test Cases**

 - `test_async_page_1`, `test_async_page_2`, `test_async_page_3`, and `test_async_page_4` execute `_run_it` to validate link retrieval in different test cases.
-- The tests run asynchronously using `pytest-asyncio`.
+- The tests run asynchronously uses `pytest-asyncio`.

 ## Notes

-- The test class is marked as `@mark.skip` to indicate that the driver should be started manually before execution.
 - Logging is integrated for debugging session creation and transaction execution.
 - The code follows the Page Transactions pattern, ensuring modular and scalable test flows.